bricks-cloud/BricksLLM/cookbook/pii_detection.md

 # PII filtering Guide

 ## Getting Started
 This guide shows you how to create API keys that blocks requests that contains certain PIIs.
 Let's say you want to block http requests to OpenAI that contains `name` and `address`.
-Since the PII detection feature is powered by AWS's ML features, `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` are needed before starting BricksLLM.
+Since the PII detection feature is powered by AWS's Comprehend, `AWS_SECRET_ACCESS_KEY`, `AWS_ACCESS_KEY_ID` and `AMAZON_REGION` are needed before starting BricksLLM.
+Alternatively, you can also read [this](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials) to set up authentication via AWS IAM as well.

 ### Step 0 - Set up AWS credentials as env variables
 ```bash